DOSull/Geographical-Computing/labs/intro-to-python/02-turtles.md

 square(kiwi)
 ```

 2. Add another argument, named `length`, to `square`.
-Modify the function body so that the length of the sides is `length`, and then modify the function call to provide a second length argument.
+Modify the function body so that the length of the sides is `length`, and then modify the function call to provide a length argument.
 Run the program again.
 Test your program with a range of values for length.

    Again here's a function header